 Nothing is going on here.
-That’s the perception eating at many people when they think about or see charities working in Uganda.
+That’s the perception eating at many people when they think about or see charity work in Uganda.
 As a native Ugandan, I can say that in some cases, sadly, charities are not doing the development work they claim to be doing, yet the people running them are earning large salaries and driving expensive vehicles.

 And because that’s what people perceive is going on—and sometimes there is a measure of truth to it—people have given up donating to charities.
 They see no value in it.